Magical Girl Apocalypse

 Magical Girl Apocalypse, known in Japan as Magical Girl of the End (魔法少女・オブ・ジ・エンド, Mahō Shōjo obu ji Endo), is a Japanese action-horror magical girl shōnen manga series written and illustrated by Kentarō Satō.
-It began publication in July 2012 in the manga magazine Weekly Shōnen Champion, published by Akita Shoten, and has been compiled into sixteen tankōbon volumes as of September 2017.
+It began publication in July 2012 in the manga magazine Bessatsu Shōnen Champion, published by Akita Shoten, and has been compiled into sixteen tankōbon volumes as of September 2017.
 The series is published in North America by Seven Seas Entertainment.
 A spin-off series called Magical Girl Site was later made that shares the same themes.

 Plot

-Kii Kogami hates his normal everyday life and wishes for something to happen.
-One day in the middle of class, he looks out the window and sees his teacher's head explode when a little girl hits it.
-He goes to the bathroom to calm himself, but when he gets back to the classroom, he finds most of his classmates were killed by the little girl.
+Average high schooler Kii Kogami is bored with everyday life and hopes that something interesting may happen.
+Things turn from bad to worse when a strange-looking girl arrives and massacres almost everyone in Kogami’s class, reanimates them, and begins to take over the rest of the world alongside her minions.
+Luckily for him, Kogami manages to escape the building along with his childhood friend Tsukune, and teams up with the rest of the survivors to stop the mysterious figure’s plots to end humanity, and the world.